There are many different contraceptive methods available.

 There are two methods of contraception specifically for men – the male condom and male sterilisation – and 13 for women.

 You can find more detailed information about each method on this website.
-You can also talk through the different methods with a doctor or nurse or call the FPA helpline.
+You can also talk through the different methods with a doctor or nurse.

 Some of the things you might want to think about are:

 - whether you (or a partner) want to become pregnant fairly soon, many years away or not at all